CoralVentures/coral_flutter/docs/file_structure.md

 The `bloc_type.dart` file contains an enum that includes the blocType for all of our blocs and cubits.

 The `redux_remote_devtools.dart` file is how we wire up redux remote devtools to see our application state in a browser.
 This is really helpful if you haven't seen it before.
-Gone are the days where we rely on console logs to recreate our state.
+Gone are the days where we squint over console logs to piece together our application state.

 ### l10n Directory